 How do you know if you need an external preamp?

 How much you should spend on one depends on your need and your turntable capacity.
 If you are new, however, in the turntable world, start with preamps that are below $100.
-We listed some best budget phono preamp you that may work for you.

 Despite the clear manifestation that a phono preamp is beneficial for all turntables, it has a catch.
 It also amplifies other sounds recorded in the vinyl, resulting in some rumbling and hissing and so on.